François, Duke of Guise: The Wars of Religion

-In reaction to the dominating power at court of the ultra-Catholic Guises, La Renaudie, a Protestant gentleman of Périgord, perhaps with the indirect encouragement of Louis of Bourbon, Prince of Condé, organised a palace coup, the conspiracy of Amboise, to seize the person of the Duke of Guise and his brother Charles, the Cardinal of Lorraine.
+In reaction to the dominating power at court of the Catholic Guises, La Renaudie, a Protestant gentleman of Périgord, perhaps with the indirect encouragement of Louis of Bourbon, Prince of Condé, organised a palace coup, the conspiracy of Amboise, to seize the person of the Duke of Guise and his brother Charles, the Cardinal of Lorraine.
 When the ill-organised plot was put off for six days, it was discovered by the court well ahead of time.
 On 12 March 1560, the Huguenots stormed the Château d'Amboise, to which the Guises had moved the young king and queen for safety.
 The uprising was violently suppressed, with 1,200 executed, many within sight of the castle.
 In the immediate aftermath Condé was obliged to flee the court, and the power of the Guises was supreme.
 The discourse which Coligny, leader of the Huguenots, pronounced against les Guises in the Assembly of Notables at Fontainebleau (August 1560), did not influence King Francis II in the least, but resulted rather in the imprisonment of Condé, at Charles's behest.

 However, the king died on 5 December 1560, making Mary, Queen of Scots a widow, and of little political importance in France.
 The Guises lost status alongside her, thus making a year full of calamity for the Guises both in Scotland and France.
 Within a year and a half, their influence waxed great and waned.
 After the accession of Charles IX, the Duke of Guise lived in retirement on his estates.